leonjza/frida-boot/course/3-chapter-3/channels.md

 sys.stdin.read()
 ```

 Excellent.
-We now have a logical seperation between our agent and the injector.
+We now have a logical separation between our agent and the injector.
 Test your tool to make sure it is still able to brute force the password as expected!

 ## communication channels